JonathanAkaJD/ACID-ScraperZ/README.md

-# ACID-ScraperZ
+# ACID-ScraperZ Repository

-ACID-ScraperZ are Express and Kosmos provider packages for the Syncler app!
+Here we provide Express and Kosmos provider packages for the Syncler app!

 ## Packages + package types + links